justinesolano/sei-project-four/README.md

               </div>
 ```

-I made it invisible using the CSS:
+I made it invisible using the CSS which solved the issue.
 ``` CSS
 .post-field{
   display:none;
 }
 ```

-It was during day 4/5 when I got into a more comfortable pace building out the project and actually understanding the way React and Django were interacting.
+It was during days 4/5 when I got into a more comfortable pace building out the project and actually understanding the way React and Django were interacting.
 Although the beginning of the project was chaotic, the halfway point became less stressful.
 I began to enjoy the process more and actually feel excited about the final product.

 One specific function that I really wanted to have was for the user to be able to search and filter the plants based on categories.
 I assumed this would be easy to implement into the search field through the handleChange function:
 ```javascript